How to Get to Morzine

 People do prefer to bring their own vehicle to Morzine and vouch that it can give you more flexibility over flying to Geneva.

-However, we stress that the roads in the Alps can be tricky to manoeuvre and that’s why we only use the most experienced and best drivers in the area.
-They have years of experience driving on these roads in the trickiest of conditions.
+However, we stress that the roads in the Alps can be tricky to manoeuvre — and that’s why we only use the most experienced and best drivers in the area who really know the roads in terms of experience and safety.
+They have years upon years of experience driving on these roads multiple times per day – and as you can guess, they’re doing this driving in the trickiest of conditions.

-That’s not even mentioning that driving is the least relaxing way of travelling to Morzine (if you’re the driver).
-The drive takes around 10.5 hours in total from London, so if you’re not stopping off overnight along the way, it can take its toll.
+That’s not even mentioning that driving is the least relaxing way of travelling to Morzine (if you’re the driver)!
+The drive from London to Morzine takes at least 10.5 hours in total for example, and 16 hours from Manchester – so if you’re not stopping off overnight along the way (you should), the drive can take its toll.

 Travelling with Equipment